NitinGautam05/NitinGautam05/README.md

 ## 👀 Interests

-- Android App Development
+- Android App Development (with a focus on backend code)
-- UI/UX Design
 - Software Architecture
 - Clean Code Principles